Due Date: 23 November 2025, before 23:59 (Blackboard's clock).

 Submitting your solution:

 Only one member of each team submits a full solution.
-This must be a ZIP-archive that includes:
+Either a ZIP-archive if you have multiple files, or just a PDF containing your report.

-The goal of this assignment is to familiarize yourself with Statechart modeling, simulation, testing and code generation.
-We will use itemis CREATE (formerly called "YAKINDU Statechart Tools").
+The goal of this assignment is to familiarize yourself with Statechart modeling, simulation, debugging and,

 Getting Started

-To solve the exercises, you must have a good understanding of the precise semantics of itemis CREATE.
+To solve the exercises, you must have a good understanding of the precise semantics of StateBuddy.

 The semantics are as follows: